HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 it's impact prior to the 2002 Holiday season.

-We will develop responsibilities of each program member and Traffic "Officers. as they relate to the project.
+We will develop responsibilities of each program member and Traffic -Officers. as they relate to the project.

 Computer and procedural modifications necessary to facilitate data collection and project reports will be